StanGirard/Primates-Jekyll/_posts/2020-02-01-how-to-optimize-an-seo-text.md

 Search engines take into account the time that people spend on your pages to judge the quality of your pages.

-We advise you to read our article How to further optimize your site and to improve the natural referencing of your website.
+We advise you to read our article [How to optimize your website](https://primates.dev/optimize-your-website-in-a-few-steps/)  to further improve the natural referencing of your website.